ollime/bucket-list-app/README.md

 Download the .apk or .ipa package from the latest release (TBD)

-To run the app in the web for development purposes, supply a .env file with the EXPO_PUBLIC_SUPABASE_URL and EXPO_PUBLIC_SUPABASE_ANON_KEY.

 ## Local development build

 Set up the `.env` file in the root directory with EXPO_PUBLIC_SUPABASE_URL and EXPO_PUBLIC_SUPABASE_ANON_KEY